 - DIALATED PUPILS: Pupils may be dilated as a result of stress or medications given during their procedure.

-- FLUID ‘HUMP’: Patients who receive subcutaneous fluids may have a fluid “hump” between their shoulder blades.
-It may migrate down over the chest or into the forelimb due to gravity.
-This will continue to be absorbed over the next 24 hours.
+- FLUID ‘HUMP’: After receiving subcutaneous fluids, your cat may develop a fluid ‘hump’ between the shoulder blades, which might shift downward into the chest or forelimb due to gravity.
+This will naturally be absorbed over the next 24 hours.

 CONTACT IF YOU SEE…